Ambassador Kelly C. Degnan

-The U.S. established diplomatic relations with Georgia in 1992 following Georgia’s 1991 independence from the Soviet Union.
+The United States established diplomatic relations with Georgia in 1992 following Georgia’s 1991 independence from the Soviet Union.
 Since 1991, Georgia has made impressive progress fighting corruption, developing modern state institutions, and enhancing global security.
-The U.S. is committed to helping Georgia deepen Euro-Atlantic ties and strengthen its democratic institutions.
-The U.S. supports Georgia’s sovereignty and territorial integrity within its internationally recognized borders and condemns Russia’s 2008 invasion of the Georgian regions of Abkhazia and South Ossetia regions of Georgia, currently occupied by Russia, as independent.
-As a participant of the Geneva International Discussions on the conflict in Georgia, the U.S. continues to play an active role in support of these principles.
+The United States is committed to helping Georgia deepen Euro-Atlantic ties and strengthen its democratic institutions.
+The United States supports Georgia’s sovereignty and territorial integrity within its internationally recognized borders and condemns Russia’s 2008 invasion of the Georgian regions of Abkhazia and South Ossetia regions of Georgia, currently occupied by Russia, as independent.
+As a participant of the Geneva International Discussions on the conflict in Georgia, the United States continues to play an active role in support of these principles.

 U.S. Assistance to Georgia

 U.S. Government assistance to Georgia supports the consolidation of Georgia’s democracy; its integration into Euro-Atlantic institutions; progress toward a peacefully unified nation, secure in its borders; and further development of its free-market economy.